Arduinoid/phptek/talks/advanced_php.md

 - can it be processed in bulk?

 ### worker pipeline
-- one worker passe to the next
+- one worker passes to the next
-- assembly line (step one, step two, ...)
+- assembly line (step one, step two, ...) *think SRP here*

 ### implementation
-- all flow down stream. no round trip, fire and for get.
+- all data flow should go down stream with no round trips.
+Fire and forget.

 ### Tools
 - [ELK stack](https://www.elastic.co/elk-stack)